IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-09-29-a-malayalees-guide-to-kerala.md

 ## What I might skip

 The houseboats.
-Interesting experience the first time I tried it (mid-2000s), but the backwater were filled with weeds the last time I went.
+Interesting experience the first time I tried it (mid-2000s), but the backwaters were filled with weeds the last time I went.
 Trivandrum.
 Old, sleepy town.
 Could go to Varkala or Kovalam instead.

 ## Things to check out in Kochi